 The same may occur when bottle fed infants are fed positioned flat on their backs and not slightly upright as milk may enter into the middle ear.
 The build up in the Eustachian tube can cause inflammation and a buildup of bacteria and subsequently an infection.
 A slight upright tilt prevents milk from entering into the middle ear.

 Wearing your baby upright can actually be a preventative measure against ear infections and can help ease the symptoms of GERD (Schon, 2007).

 Another benefit of carrying your baby is that carried babies receive a lot of vestibular stimulation whereas lying babies do not.

 Our vestibular system helps us out with our sense of balance and our security in space.

-Most babies today spend most of their day apart from their mothers in a container or in a stroller leaving them prone to vertigo, and a feeling of physical insecurity in space in general.
+Carrying, rocking and swaying stimulate an infants’ vestibular apparatus and helps them to feel secure in space.
+Most babies today spend most of their day apart from their mothers in a container, a crib or a stroller leaving them prone to vertigo, and a feeling of physical insecurity in space in general.